ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the software developer go broke?
-Because he lost his domain in a cyber attack!
+1. Why did the developer go broke?
+Because he lost his domain in a SQL injection.

-2. What do you call a hacker who doesn't like coffee?
-Decaf-feinated!
+2. Why did the cybersecurity expert bring a ladder to work?
+For high-level security breaches.

-3. Why did the programmer quit his job?
-He didn't get arrays!
+3. Why do programmers prefer dark mode?
+Because light attracts bugs!

 4. Why did the computer go to the doctor?
-Because it had a virus and needed byte-sized medicine!
+It had a virus and needed a byte!

 [
-Wed Aug  2 01:14:56 UTC 2023
+Thu Aug  3 01:16:38 UTC 2023
  ]